MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ---
-title: Authorization in Data API builder
+title: Authorization and roles
-description: This document defines the role-based authorization workflow in Data API builder.
+description: Define role-based authorization workflow in Data API builder for custom-defined roles and permissions.
-author: seantleonard
+author: seesharprun
-ms.author: seleonar
+ms.author: sidandrews
+ms.reviewer: jerrynixon
 ms.service: data-api-builder
-ms.topic: authentication-azure-ad
+ms.topic: concept-article
-ms.date: 06/01/2023
+ms.date: 04/01/2024
+# Customer Intent: As a developer, I want to configure roles, so that I can use roles to authorize certain endpoints.
 ---

-# Authorization
+# Authorization and roles in Data API builder

 Data API builder uses a role-based authorization workflow.
 Any incoming request, authenticated or not, is assigned to a role.
 [Roles](#roles) can be [System Roles](#system-roles) or [User Roles](#user-roles).
 The assigned role is then checked against the defined [permissions](#permissions) specified in the [configuration file](./configuration-file.md) to understand what actions, fields, and policies are available for that role on the requested entity.